danielkucera/esp-arduino-ebus/README.md

 }
 ```

-# Firmware with EBUS_INTERNAL=1
+# Firmware with EBUS_INTERNAL
-Firmware with `EBUS_INTERNAL=1` enables the device to operate as a standalone eBUS participant without external control software such as ebusd.
-To evaluate passively received or actively sent commands, they must be installed to the internal command store via HTTP/MQTT.
-Installed commands can be stored in the NVS memory and are automatically loaded upon reboot.
-Detected messages from installed commands are evaluated and the results are published to MQTT.
+Firmware with `EBUS_INTERNAL` is an alternative firmware that enables the device to operate as an independent eBUS device without external control software such as ebusd.
+In order to be able to evaluate passively received or actively sent commands, these must be installed in the internal command store.
+The results of the evaluated messages are also stored in the internal store or are actively sent via MQTT or can be retrieved via HTTP.

 Key facts:
 - Compared to conventional firmware, write access via port 3333 and port 3335 is disabled.
 - Status queries via port 5555 and read access to port 3334 is supported.
+- Installing commands via MQTT or HTTP upload.
+- Installed commands can be stored in NVS memory and are automatically loaded on restart.
-- Received/Sent message are evaluated and the results are published to MQTT.
+- Received or sent messages are evaluated and the results are published to MQTT.
 - Sending of non-installed commands is supported via MQTT.
-- Scanning of E-Bus devices is supported.
+- Scanning of eBUS devices is supported.
 - Pattern-recognized messages can be forwarded via MQTT.

 ## Structure of the internal command store
-For an example of how to install a command, see `Inserting (Installing) of new commands`.
+For an example of how to install a command via MQTT, see `Inserting (Installing) of new commands`.

 ```
 struct Command {